The sound of John Coltrane

 , Kuhn pays tribute to his former employer.

 The disc opens with "Welcome," a tune from Kulu Se Mama

 (Impulse!, 1965).
 Kuhn and the quartet get deep into the music, exploring the serene beauty of Coltrane's artistry.
 With this and the following number, "Song of Praise," from John Coltrane Plays

 proves to be the perfect choice of saxophonist for the project.
 Lovano is an artist who can stand with the greats, a musician of huge technical proficiency combined with an endless stream of free-flowing ideas and unfettered creativity.
 The same can be said for Kuhn.
 The tenor and piano solos bristle with Coltranian profundity while maintaining distinct Lovano/Kuhn personalities, with bass/drum accompaniment from David Finck and Joey Baron

-Welcome; Song of Praise; Crescent; I Want to Talk About You; The Night Has a Thousand Eyes; Living Space; Central Park West; Like Sonny; With Gratitude; Configuration; Jimmy's Mode; Spiritual; Trance.
+Welcome; Song of Praise; Crescent; I Want To Talk About You; The Night Has a Thousand Eyes; Living Space; Central Park West; Like Sonny; With Gratitude; Configuration; Jimmy's Mode; Spiritual; Trance.

-Steve Kuhn: piano; Joe Lovano: tenor saxophone, tarogato; David Finck: double-bass; Joey Baron: drums.
+Steve Kuhn: piano; Joe Lovano: tenor saxophone, tarogato; David Finck: bass; Joey Baron: drums.